The Many Roles of a Leader

 Last week, I had the great pleasure of working with a team striving to be better leaders.
 One of the sessions we ran questioned ‘what makes a great leader’.

-We explored the desirable traits of a leader and talked about the many hats we have to wear as a people managers and individuals who want to help others achieve more.
+We explored the desirable traits of a leader and discussed the many hats we wear as people managers and individuals who want to help others achieve more.

-Not an exclusive list — some food for thought on those many hats we consciously and sub-consciously wear every day.
+Not an exclusive list, but some food for thought on those many hats we consciously and subconsciously wear every day.

 A Leader as a Manager

-Ah… let’s begin with the ‘manager’ — this is where we all begin as a people leader.
+Ah… let’s begin with the ‘manager’, as this is where we all start as people leaders.

 We exist to manage.
 Delegate.
 Give action.
-Performance review.
-They all sounded a bit negative — so let’s add some positives — an advisor, a team builder, a communicator, a strategist.
+Review performance.
+They all sounded a bit negative, so let’s add some positives: an advisor, a team builder, a communicator, a strategist.

-Essentially as a manager — we are managing the business and the company’s risk.
+Essentially, as managers, we manage the business and the company’s risk.
 This sounds more beneficial to the company, less so for the employee.

-That said, the manager role brings structure for an employee — which can increase their feelings of being safe and happy.
-Structure comes in many forms — operating cadence, regular meetings and reporting — most importantly communicating.
+That said, the manager role provides structure for an employee, which can increase their sense of safety and happiness.
+Structure comes in many forms: operating cadence, regular meetings and reporting, and most importantly, communicating.

 We all fear the unknown to different degrees.

 The most crucial skill of a manager is to have regular communication with employees, even when there is nothing to communicate.
 Absence of regular communication leads to gossip, speculation and distrust.
-On the flip side, regular communication shows openness, transparency, employee engagement, a positive working culture which all lead to high productivity and greater company loyalty.
+On the flip side, regular communication fosters openness, transparency, employee engagement, and a positive working culture, which in turn lead to higher productivity and greater company loyalty.

-Managers see patterns, attend different meetings, see other company communications which could be interesting for teams to hear (within reason of course).
+Managers see patterns, attend different meetings, and see other company communications which could be interesting for teams to hear (within reason, of course).

-An easy way to improve your managerial skills is dedicate a regular time slot to communication and Q&A. An increased connection to your team will be instantly achieved.
+An easy way to improve your managerial skills is to set aside a regular time slot for communication and Q&A. An increased connection with your team will be achieved instantly.

 A Leader as an Expert

-Leaders are often promoted in recognition of their expertise and knowledge, regarded as being a guru in a particular subject area.
+Leaders are often promoted in recognition of their expertise and knowledge, and are regarded as a guru in a particular subject area.
 Humans also like to feel they belong and are needed, so…

 Balancing your use of this knowledge is a skill.